danrs/Grove_BBG/README.md

 purpose of this fork is to provide easy access to Seeed's Python example code, not active development.

-This repository is not part of the modular CAT system, but is kept for reference on how to use Grove modules in Python.
+This repository is not part of the modular CAT system (https://github.com/modular-CAT), but is kept for reference on how to use Grove modules in Python.